-This Mediation and Confidentiality Agreement is dated, and entered into by and between the undersigned parties and, Attorney at, Attorney at, and, and Applicable Law - This mediation shall be subject to the terms and con Evidence Code sections $1115 - 1128$ , and the terms and conditions of the Court-Directed Mediation Program Rules, both of which are incorporated he though fully set forth in this mediation agreement, ne Monterey County Confidentiality - All statements made in preparation of or during the courare privileged settlement discussions, are made without prejudice to any pand are undiscoverable and inadmissible for any purpose in any legal, adaptoceeding. arty's legal position, The privileged character of any information is not altered to, the mediator.
-Disclosure of any statements made confidence, records, reports or other documents received or prepared by be compelled.
-The mediator shall not be compelled to disclose or testify it any kind. de to the mediator in the mediator cannot Mediator's Services - The attorney-mediator's services are offered to t bono (no fee) basis for preparation time and two hours of mediation service for a complete description of voluntary fee options after expiration of pro boro .
-See Attachment A Signed before the commencement of the mediation by each of the persor appear below: ns whose signatures Date: Insert Name of Attorney, Mediator Date: Print Name of Party (1): Signature of Party (1): Print Name of Party (1) Attorney: Signature of Party (1) Attorney:
+This Mediation and Confidentiality Agreement is dated, and entered into by and between the undersigned parties and, Attorney at aw, who will serve in the capacity of mediator pursuant to this agreement.
+Applicable Law - This mediation shall be subject to the terms and conditions of California Evidence Code sections $1115 - 1128$, and the terms and conditions of the Monterey County Court-Directed Mediation Program Rules, both of which are incorporated herein by reference as shough fully set forth in this mediation agreement, Confidentiality - All statements made in preparation of or during the course of this mediation are privileged settlement discussions, are made without prejudice to any party's legal position, and are undiscoverable and inadmissible for any purpose in any legal, administrative, or other proceeding.
+The privileged character of any information is not altered by disclosure to, the mediator.
+Disclosure of any statements made to the mediator in confidence, records, reports or other documents received or prepared by the mediator cannot be compelled.
+The mediator shall not be compelled to disclose or testify in any proceeding of any kind.
+Mediator's Services - The attorney-mediator's services are offered to the parties on a probono (no fee) basis for preparation time and two hours of mediation service.
+See Attachment A for a complete description of voluntary fee options after expiration of pro bono services.
+Signed before the commencement of the mediation by each of the persons whose signatures appear below: Date: nsert Name of Attorney, Mediator Date: Print Name of Party (1): Signature of Party (1): Print Name of Party (1) Attorney: Signature of Party (1) Attorney: Date:

-Date:

 Print Name of Party (2):

 Signature of Party (2):

 Print Name of Party (2) Attorney:

 Signature of Party (2) Attorney:

 Date:

 Print Name of Party (3):

 Signature of Party (3):

 Print Name of Party (3) Attorney:

 Signature of Party (3) Attorney:

 Date:

 Print Name of Party (4):

 Signature of Party (4):

 Print Name of Party (4) Attorney:

 Signature of Party (4) Attorney:

 (APPENDIX F: Adopted January 1, 2006)

-MEDIATION AGREEMENT
+CIVIL DEPARTMENT MEDIATION AGREEMENT